adventuregamestudio/ags-manual-source/Globalfunctions_General.md

 GiveScore (int score)
 ```

 Adds SCORE to the player's score.
+The accumulated score is stored in `game.score` variable, from which it may be read to know current score.
-This is preferable to directly
-modifying the variable since it will play the score sound, update any
+Using GiveScore function is preferable to directly modifying the variable since it will play the score sound, update any
-status lines and call the GOT_SCORE on_event function.
+status lines and call the [on_event](Globalfunctions_Event#on_event) script callback with eEventGotScore event parameter.

-Note that SCORE can be negative, in which case the score sound is NOT
+Note that SCORE can be negative, in which case the score sound is NOT played.
-played.

 Example: